- What do we want our students to know, understand, and do based on curriculum outcomes?

 What’s needed is common language that clearly connects Differentiation to teacher practice.
 Here are key ideas from So All Can Learn: A Practical Guide to Differentiation to aide your journey towards higher levels of meeting learners’ needs.

-These are the 6 elements that help shape lesson planning and learning experiences.
-Use the Learner Voice & Assess elements–Readiness, Interests, and Learning Preferences–to view planning from the Learner’s point of view.
+These are the 6 elements that help shape lesson planning (Content, Process, & Products) and learning experiences.
+Use the Learner Voice & Assess elements–Readiness — Interests — Learning Preferences–to view planning from the Learner’s point of view.
 Data from these areas are how students determine if the work is respectful and meaningful to them.

 Levels of Differentiation Practice